TrueBlocks/trueblocks-core/docs/content/data-model/chainstate.md

 * CLI: [chifra state](/docs/chifra/chainstate/#chifra-state)
 * [API](/api#operation/chainstate-state)

 Below is a list of the data fields for states.
 Following that are the commands that produce or manage states.
-### Fields
 | Field       | Description                                                                                     | Type    |
 | ----------- | ----------------------------------------------------------------------------------------------- | ------- |
 | blockNumber | the block number at which this state was taken                                                  | blknum  |